 Parenting Classes Provided By Families First At Shiloh House

 Free virtual classes are offered in both English and Spanish, classes teach communication skills, child development, behavior modification, parenting style, discipline, and setting limits within consequences.
 They meet the requirement for parents who are court-ordered to take parenting classes.
-Go to their website to for a full list of classes and registration.
+Go to their website for a full list of classes and registration.